Office Hours

 - Relinquishment of duplicate award(s) if one application is submitted to two or more funding sources

-- Adjustment of budget in conjunction with OSR and agency staff, for substantial duplication of research proposed in two applications
+- Adjustment of the budget in conjunction with OSR and agency staff, for substantial duplication of research proposed in two applications

 - Adjustment of effort in conjunction with OSR and agency staff, when total time commitment exceeds 100%*